 From the French ‘dormir’ meaning ‘to sleep’, dormer windows are vertical units within a roof of their own, positioned, at least in part, within the slope of the roof.
 Ideal for those who can’t extend sideways or to the rear in urban areas or for self-builds with height restrictions, dormer windows can come in all shapes and sizes depending on what is right for the house.

-What Types of Dormer Window Can I Get?
+What are the Different Types of Dormer Window?

 A gable fronted dormer is the most common type of dormer window and traditionally has a simple pitched roof sloping to two sides.
 A vertical frame supports the planes to form a triangular section below the roofline.